Former professor, diplomat and veteran commentator on international affairs

 Previously, he served as Senior Adviser and Spokesman for the U.S. Representative to the United Nations, Madeleine K. Albright (1993-1996), Professional Staff Member on the U.S. Senate Committee on Foreign Relations and Senior Foreign Policy Adviser to Senator Joseph R. Biden, Jr. (1989-1993).
 He began his professional career as a Senior Analyst and Research Director for the nonpartisan Arms Control Association.
 (1985-1989).

 In 1998, Mr. Rubin was the recipient of Columbia University’s John Jay Award for Distinguished Professional Achievement.
 In 2000, he received the State Department’s highest honor, the Distinguished Service Award.
-Mr. Rubin received a Bachelor of Arts degree in Political Science (1982) and a Masters in International Affairs (1984) from Columbia University.
+Mr. Rubin earned a Bachelor of Arts degree in Political Science (1982) and a Masters in International Affairs (1984) from Columbia University.

 He has written extensively for The New York Times, The Washington Post, The Economist, The Financial Times, The Sunday Times, The New Republic, Foreign Affairs, and Newsweek, and appears frequently on CNN, BBC, MSNBC and other international news outlets.